scriptingosx/desktoppr/README.md

 ```

 Since the `desktoppr` tool also sets user preferences, you still need to pay attention that it runs as the user.
 A LaunchAgent or a solution like [`outset`](https://github.com/chilcote/outset) is a good choice to manage this.

+The tool requires the [Swift 5 Runtime support for command line tools](https://support.apple.com/kb/DL1998) when you install it on versions of macOS older than 10.14.4.